New Year 2017 In An Oriental Fairy Tale

 |Samarkand - Bukhara

 Breakfast in hotel.
 Transfer to Bukhara.
-Arrival in Bukhara and and check-in at Divan Begi Hotel 3*.
+Arrival in Bukhara and check-in to hotel.
 Leisure time.
 Walking along the evening city, visiting souvenir shops and workshops.
 Overnight rest in hotel.

 |Bukhara.
 Night train to Tashkent